vcsjones/vcsjones.dev/_posts/2018-10-04-fixed-time-equals-dotnet-core.md

 given enough persistence and an adversary that has the means to be in a network position that is very stable.

-These kinds of attacks do exist, an example timing side-channels is Lucky 13, which affected many library's approach to handling CBC padding in TLS.
+These kinds of attacks do exist, an example timing side-channel is [Lucky 13][2], which affected many library's approach to handling CBC padding in TLS.

 So `==` in C# is a bad was to check strings for equality where timing side